-Nominating and Corporate Governance Committee.
+Nominating and Corporate Governance Committee

 Our Nominating and Corporate Governance Committee, pursuant to its written charter, is responsible for, among other things: (i) identifying and recommending qualified individuals to become members of our Board of Directors and the appointment of members to its various committees; (ii) overseeing the annual performance evaluation of our Board of Directors; and (iii) developing and recommending to our Board of Directors a set of corporate governance guidelines and policies and a code of business conduct and ethics, and periodically reviewing and recommending any changes to such guidelines and code.

 Our Nominating and Corporate Governance Committee is comprised of five of our independent directors: Gilbert T. Ray (Chairman), Daniel J. Altobello, W. Robert Grafton, Maureen L. McAvey and Bruce D. Wardinski.
-Mr. Wardinski became a member of the Nominating and Corporate Governance Committee on January 10, 2013.
-Our Nominating and Corporate Governance Committee met five times during 2012 and each of the members of the Nominating and Corporate Governance Committee in 2012 attended at least 75% of the meetings of the Nominating and Corporate Governance Committee.
+Our Nominating and Corporate Governance Committee met five times during 2013 and each of the members attended at least 75% of the meetings of the Nominating and Corporate Governance Committee.

-Compensation Committee.
+Compensation Committee

 Our Compensation Committee, pursuant to its written charter, among other things, (i) reviews and approves corporate goals and objectives relevant to chief executive officer compensation, evaluates the chief executive officer's performance in light of those goals and objectives, and determines and approves the chief executive officer's compensation levels based on its evaluation, (ii) reviews and approves or makes recommendations to our Board of Directors with respect to the compensation for our other executive officers and non-employee directors and (iii) is responsible for recommending a successor chief executive officer to our Board of Directors if that position becomes or is expected to become vacant.
 Our Compensation Committee has the authority to retain and terminate any compensation consultant to be used to assist in the evaluation of the chief executive officer or other executive officer compensation.

 Our Compensation Committee is comprised of five of our independent directors: Daniel J. Altobello (Chairman), W. Robert Grafton, Maureen L. McAvey, Gilbert T. Ray and Bruce D. Wardinski.
-Mr. Wardinski became a member of the Compensation Committee on January 10, 2013.
-Our Compensation Committee met five times during 2012 and each of the members of our Compensation Committee in 2012 attended at least 75% of the meetings of our Compensation Committee.
+Our Compensation Committee met five times during 2013 and each of the members attended at least 75% of the meetings of our Compensation Committee.